NaeemHaque/duplicate-content/readme.txt

 = Is the plugin translation ready? =

-Yes, WP Duplicate is fully internationalized and ready for translation into any language.
+Yes, Duplicate Content is fully internationalized and ready for translation into any language.

 = What happens to media files when I duplicate a post? =